Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/03_Configure_Jenkins_Library/README.md

  Inside Jenkins go into `Manage Jenkins > Manage credentials ` and select the first element with the house icon.
 ![keptn](./assets/jenkins-store.png)

-Then click `Global credentials > Add credentials` and store the values from step 2.Repeat the process for each variable.
+Then click `Global credentials > Add credentials`, use the dropdown Kind and select `secret` and input the values from step 2.
+Repeat the process for each variable.

 ![keptn](./assets/keptn-api1.png)
 ![keptn](./assets/keptn-bridge1.png)